 The Irish Cancer Society's Daffodil Centres are located in 13 hospitals nationwide.
 The centres are staffed by cancer nurses and trained volunteers who provide confidential advice, support and information to anyone affected by cancer.
-For details of your nearest Daffodil Centre, call our Cancer Nurseline on 1800 200 700 or visit www.cancer.ie
+For details of your nearest Daffodil Centre, call our Support Line.

-For more information on cancer and clinical trials, or for confidential advice from our cancer nurse specialists, call our Cancer Nurseline on Freephone
+For more information on cancer and clinical trials, or for confidential advice from our cancer nurses, call our Support Line on Freephone 1800 200 700

-Email: cancernurseline@irishcancer.ie Web: www.cancer.ie
+Email: supportline@irishcancer.ie Web: www.cancer.ie

-Irish Cancer Society

-43/45 Northumberland Road
+Irish Cancer Society 43/45 Northumberland Road Dublin 4 Published by the Irish Cancer Society.

-Dublin 4